Dynatrace/OneAgent-SDK-for-dotnet/README.md

 ```

 The `Trace` method internally calls the `Start` method.
-In case of an exception it also call the `Error` method and it finally calls the `End` method.
+In case of an exception it also calls the `Error` method and it finally calls the `End` method.

 To summarize this, in case of